 Cajun Holiday Celebrations and Events in Louisiana

-Lake Charles and the surrounding area hosts the annual Cajun Christmas festival that begins late November through December.
+Lake Charles and the surrounding area hosts the annual Cajun Christmas festival that begins Nov.
+15 – Dec.
+31, 2017.
 Discover the 12 Days of Christmas in Sulpher that include holiday theater and concert performances, carnival rides, a holiday market, live music, a balloon parade and the Spectacle of Lights.
 Have some Community Coffee and breakfast with Santa at the Christmas Under the Oaks Festival.
-Don’t miss the Light Up the Lake Christmas Celebration with a street parade through downtown Lake Charles and lots of free events from Santa’s Workshop, Lighting Ceremony and Lighted Boat Parade with a fireworks finale!
+Don’t miss the Light Up the Lake Christmas Celebration that starts a street parade through downtown Lake Charles and ends with a lighting ceremony and Lighted Boat Parade all culminating with a fireworks finale!
+Get the full calendar of holiday events taking place in Lake Charles and the surrounding area.